A B C D E F G H I J M N O P R S T V W

 Double Blind Counting Method

-Two teams (with two people per team) with their own set of tickets separately perform counts of the same area.
-Each item in the shop floor area is counted by both teams and each team is unaware of the count quantities that the other team came up with.
+Two teams (with two people per team) with their own set of tickets perform counts of the same area separately.
+Both teams count each item in the shop floor area, and each team is unaware of the count quantities that the other team came up with.

 Dual Reporting of Financial Statements